hsf-training/hsf-training-cpp-webpage/_episodes/10-templates.md

 {: .language-cpp}

 ## Template use

-Wherever one call such template, he must clarify the lacking types and values.
+Wherever one calls such a template, one must clarify the lacking types and values.
 The compilation of the resulting *template instance* is finalized on-the-fly:

 ~~~
 Vector<int,2> v = { 2*2*2, -3*3 } ;